 As a rule, tightly tensioned ropes/cables should not be overgrown with and thus "strangled" by climbing plants.
 Otherwise, the resulting tensile stresses of up to 500 kilograms (3 mm rope) or 1,000 kilograms (4 mm rope) will destroy the mounts.
 FassadenGrün addresses the difficulty of finding the right climbing technique-- i.e "parallel rooting" / "stock arrangement" in the case of vulnerable/tempermental climbers and strong twiners (Chinese wisteria, bittersweet, knotweed).
 Please have a look at the respective pages on climbing plants.

-Span wires are multilaterally loaded.
-This starts with the pre-stress, later it is the load of the leaves, fruits, and stems which can reach 10 kilogramme per square metre and even double in case of wet leaves (after rain).
-Extreme loads of 50 kg/sq emerge from icing, from multiple glazes and wind pressure, especially in great heights and on corners of buildings.
-Many providers of span wires fasten the cables in such a way that in the case of load peaks (storm, icing, climbing, rebounding children’s balls, or the like) the abrupt, quite high tensions are transmitted into the brackets, compulsorily.
-If these brackets are rigid and do not "spring", they cannot hold the loads and are torn off, soon.
-Brackets from FassadenGrün are only slightly tightened by hand (without cable tensioner) and thus, are designed not totally rigid but slightly springy.
-All cross holders are equipped with an anti-slip protection, which means overloading is not completely, but only partially transmitted onto the brackets.
-The cables slip out slightly and can be tightened again.
+Tensioning ropes are multilaterally stressed.
+This starts with the pre-stress/preload; later, the load of the leaves, fruits, and stems can quickly reach 10 kilograms per square metre and even double in the case of wet leaves (after rain).
+Extreme loads of 50 kg / m² result from icing... that is, from multiple freezings and wind pressure, especially at higher altitudes and on corners of buildings.
+Many providers of tensioning ropes fasten the ropes in such a way that the shock-like, very high tensile stresses are forcibly transferred to the mounts during peak loads (storm, icing, climbing or attempt at climbing, rebounding children’s balls, etc..).
+If these mounts are rigid and do not "spring," they cannot hold the loads and are quickly torn out.
+Mounts from FassadenGrün are only slightly pre-tensioned by hand (without rope tensioner) and thus, are not totally rigid but designed to be slightly springy.
+All cross mounts are equipped with an anti-slip protection, which means that overloads are only partially transmitted to the mounts.
+The ropes slip out slightly and can be tightened/ re-tensioned.

-Broad wall spacing operates like a lever and generates a high flexing buckling-load, which can bend or tear off the bracket.
-FassadenGrün states exactly, which bracket is maximally suitable for a certain wall spacing.
+Greater wall clearance/distance operates like a lever and generates a high flexing buckling load that can bend or tear out the mount.
+FassadenGrün specifies exactly which wall distances are maximally feasible with which mounts.

-These various problems can occur: The emerging tensile stresses in a tensioned rope are underestimated, or not taken seriously; the shafts are disconnected or tapered in the diameter, in the area of the highest flexing buckling-load, at the transition into the wall bend.
-Or the fastening in the wall is not sufficiently placed.
-Brackets from FassadenGrün do not have a shank disconnection, or tapering.
-With the help of strong plugs they will be deeply and safely fastened in the wall.
+These various problems occur the most: The emerging tensile stresses in a tensioned rope are underestimated, or not taken seriously; the shafts are in the range of the highest bending buckling load, so when entering the wall become interrupted or tapered in diameter and thus kink-prone; the fastening/doweling in the wall is not strong enough.
+Mounts from FassadenGrün do not have a shank break (disconnection/interruption) or tapering, and with strong dowels, they will be fastened deeply and securely into the wall.